The late AK (Alan Keith) Grant was a lawyer turned writer, who helped bring New Zealand comedy to the television masses.

 McPhail and Gadsby lasted seven seasons, and in 1983 won a Feltex Award for best entertainment show.
 In the 90s, Grant re-teamed with McPhail and Gadsby to write for Issues, a skit based comedy series which weathered a number of variations of channel, title and ensemble cast.

-With Letter to Blanchy in 1994, the McPhail/Gadsby/Grant team finally left the pressured deadlines of a weekly skit show, to work on a different style of Kiwi comedy.
+With Letter to Blanchy in 1994, the McPhail/Gadsby/Grant team finally left the pressured deadlines of a weekly skit show, to work on a different style of Kiwi comedy, which saw the characters out in the environment, and often coming off the worse for wear.
 McPhail plays a straight-laced accountant who befriends two more down to earth mates, played by Gadsby and Peter Rowley.
 Various jet-boat accidents, breakdowns and arguments ensue.

-Unusual for a New Zealand TV comedy in that much of the show was set outdoors, Blanchy won solid audiences across a wide range of age groups.
+Unusual for a New Zealand TV comedy in so much of it being shot on location, Blanchy won solid audiences across a wide range of age groups.
 The Grant/McPhail/Gadsby team won a NZ best comedy script award in 1996 for their Blanchy episode 'Stir Crazy', which would later inspire a touring play.
 Both the McPhail and Gadsby and Blanchy series also spawned spin-off books written by the trio.